Determining Car Accident Liability

 - The driving laws of Missouri, which detail how drivers are supposed to behave on the road and can be responsible for violating.

-- Premise of no-doubt liability, which are instances where the other driver is usually at fault and there is simply not much to argue.
+- The premise of no-doubt liability, which are instances where the other driver is usually at fault and there is simply not much to argue.

 No-doubt liability applies in two very specific instances.
 First, being rear-ended by another car oftentimes places liability on the person behind that failed to stop their car in time to prevent an accident.
 Another instance is when one car making a left turn is involved in an accident with a vehicle going straight that has the right of way.
 However, even in these instances, there are defenses and ways that the vehicles that would traditionally be considered liable can be defended.